AntonioSTO/ComputerVision-T01/README.md

 ## Why was this code made?
 This is the result of a project demanded by our computer vision class.

+## How can I run this code?
+Just run "interface.py", it's really simple!

 ## Authors
     - Antônio Sant'Ana de Oliveira
     - Arthur Bandeira Salvador